hhursev/recipe-scrapers/docs/in-depth-guide-html-scraping.md

 self.soup.find("h1", class_="title")
 ```

-`self.soup` returns a `bs4.element.Tag` object.
-Usually we just want the text from the selected element and the best way to do that is to use `.get_text()`.
+`self.soup.find` returns a `bs4.element.Tag` object.
+Usually, we just want the text from the selected element, and the best way to do that is to use `.get_text()`.

 ```python
 title_tag = self.soup.select("h1") # bs4.element.Tag object